 When You Want to Operate Multiple Business Without Making Multiple LLCs

-We have previously been discussing a DBA in terms of sole proprietorships, but corporations and or LLCs can also utilize this denomination (you can read our blog for a refresher on the difference between LLCs and Corporations).
+We have previously been discussing a DBA in terms of sole proprietorships, but corporations and or LLCs can also utilize this denomination.
 Let’s say the “American Cookie Cakes Corporation” decides to diversify and begins running a website selling chocolate covered fruits called “Fine Fruits and Chocolate”.
 It would be rather expensive and time-consuming to create a subsidiary or other LLC, but it may also hurt the company’s branding to sell chocolate fruits under a name that mainly refers to Cookie Cakes.
 The solution would be for American Cookie Cakes Corporation to file a DBA for “Fine Fruits and Chocolate”.

 How to Register a DBA?

 Like many other legal processes, each state can have different rules and procedures regarding filing for a DBA.
 It is important that you research the process in your state or county, in order to understand what you would need to do.
 You can typically find information on filing this title on your state’s Secretary of State website.
 To get a general idea of what filing the title entails, in this article, you can learn how you would file a DBA in California.

 Nowadays you there’s an easier way to file your DBA on your own, thanks to digital platforms like LegalZoom.
 Learn here how to set up a DBA with LegalZoom.

 Do you need an EIN or ITIN to file a DBA?